New Book Explores Whether Abraham Lincoln Was In A Gay Relationship With His Best Friend And Longtime Roommate

 While there is more widespread rumors that president James Buchanan was gay, Bayard noted that many believe Lincoln may have been as well.

-“There were whispers about James Buchanan [from political opponents[,” he said.
+“There were whispers about James Buchanan [from political opponents],” he said.
 “One of the things that did come up with Lincoln’s early biographers is that he wasn’t a player with the gals.
 Even his own stepmother, who adored him, said he was never much for girls.”

 New book explores Abraham Lincoln's life as a gay man https://t.co/Xc2a2adTfg pic.twitter.com/zcUnnT5T9Q